Hermann Göring Collection: Inventory of Hermann Göring's art collection

 In the past twenty years, there have been numerous attempts to inventory Göring's collection of looted art.
 Berlin's German Historical Museum published the full inventory of Göring's collection in 2012, but the site no longer appears to function.
 Jean-Marc Dreyfus published the catalog in book form in 2015.

 Sarah Wildman, writing in the New Yorker, described Göring's inventory as "a twisted treasure map, a guide to looting and pillaging and gift-giving among the Nazi brass, and a tracking mechanism for the Nazi occupation of Europe."
 At the end of the war, she writes, Göring packed the booty stored at Carinhall into trains and fled south toward Berchtesgaden, in Bavaria; he blew up Carinhall behind him.
 The collection was discovered by Allied soldiers."

 Legacy of the Göring Collection

-While some artworks have been returned to families of the Nazi's victims, many of the artwork seized have never been returned to their pre-Nazi owners.
+While some artworks have been returned to families of Nazi victims, many of the artwork seized have never been returned to their pre-Nazi owners.
 In 2015 it was discovered that some of the paintings in the Göring collection that had been recovered by Monuments Men were given to the families of Nazis instead of being returned to the families of the looted Jewish collectors.